Disco Donnie Presents: History

 James "Disco Donnie" Estopinal, Jr. began hosting dance music parties in New Orleans in 1994, after graduating from Louisiana State University.
 He initially used company aliases such as Moon Patrol and Freebass Society before settling on Disco Productions, the precursor to Disco Donnie Presents.
 In 1995, he secured his first venue, the New Orleans State Palace Theater.

 In 1997, Estopinal expanded his operations by hosting raves in Houston, Austin, Atlanta, Louisiana, and Mississippi in both legal and underground venues, including an abandoned movie theater, a six-story warehouse (rent: $1,000), and the Austin Music Hall.
-Featured talent These events featured artists such as Frankie Bones, Paul Oakenfold, The Crystal Method, Keoki, Clint Mansell (Pop Will Eat Itself, film composer for Requiem for a Dream & Black Swan), LTJ Bukem, Derrick Carter, Freaky Chakra and Single Cell Orchestra.
+These events featured artists such as Frankie Bones, Paul Oakenfold, The Crystal Method, Keoki, Clint Mansell (Pop Will Eat Itself, film composer for Requiem for a Dream & Black Swan), LTJ Bukem, Derrick Carter, Freaky Chakra and Single Cell Orchestra.

 In the fall of 2000, Estopinal was indicted under the federal "crack house" statute, a provision of the Anti-Drug Abuse Act of 1986, which criminalized property owners who knowingly allowed the manufacturing, distribution, or use of controlled substances on their premises.
 This law enabled the Justice Department to prosecute venue owners and promoters associated with rave parties.

 In 2001, the State Palace Theatre was fined $100,000 but was allowed to remain open, provided it banned drug paraphernalia such as glow sticks and pacifiers.

 In 1999, Disco Donnie partnered with Pasquale Rotella's Insomniac on Nocturnal Wonderland in Los Angeles and later on Electric Daisy Carnival.
 The large attendance led to crowd control issues, with riot police using tear gas to disperse the crowd outside the gates.